rwpeterson/tagger/README.md

         cd tagger

 The repository is now located in `/home/<user>/git/tagger`.
-All further commands are assumed to be in this directory (or whereever else you put it).
+All further commands are assumed to be in this directory (or wherever else you put it).

 #### Copy over vendor libraries